goruck/foodcomputer/README.md

 Operating the PFC with Alexa behind a firewall may be impossible if you can't open the required ports so that the AWS lambda function can communicate with the PFC's REST APIs.
 This can be a typical problem with corporate firewalls for example.
 A good solution is to use [SSH port forwarding](https://www.ssh.com/ssh/tunneling/example) using an EC2 proxy.
 Here are the steps to do this.

-1. Create a VPC with Public and Private Subnets (NAT) as described [here](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html).
-Make sure to enable auto-assign public IPv4 addresses for any instance launched in the VPC, see [this](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-ip-addressing.html#subnet-public-ip) for more info.
+1. [Create a VPC with Public and Private Subnets (NAT)](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html).
+Make sure to enable auto-assignment of public IPv4 addresses for any instance launched in the VPC, see [the AWS VPC documentation](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-ip-addressing.html#subnet-public-ip) for more info.

-2. Configure the Lambda function to run in the VPC's Private Subnets.
+2. Configure the Lambda function to run in the VPC's Private Subnet(s) and to use the VPC default security group created in Step 1 above.
 You can do this in the Lambda Network Configuration section of the console.
-Use the default security group for the VPC.

 3. Set the PFC SSH parameters *ServerAliveInterval* and *ServerAliveCountMax* with non-default values to avoid SSH timeouts.
-See [this](https://unix.stackexchange.com/questions/3026/what-options-serveraliveinterval-and-clientaliveinterval-in-sshd-config-exac) for details.
 I use ServerAliveInterval = 30 and ServerAliveCountMax = 6.
+See [this Stack Exchange article](https://unix.stackexchange.com/questions/3026/what-options-serveraliveinterval-and-clientaliveinterval-in-sshd-config-exac) for details.

 4. Launch an EC2 instance in the VPC's Public Subnet, configure it for tunneling, and start a SSH forwarding session on the PFC.
 See [these bash scripts](https://gist.github.com/goruck/89231f9d8a73f84245a713216c9b765a) for the associated AWS CLI commands.
 Note that the EC2 instance needs to use the same security group as the Lambda function (see Step 2 above).